-5.2 List of Tools for the Engineering Mind Set learning-032024
+5.2 List of thoughts for the Engineering Mind Set

 Break problem into smaller manageable pieces

-Find the real problem

-Understand the needs of the customer

-The bigger the problem the bigger the opportunity
+Understand the needs of the customer The bigger the problem the bigger the opportunity- Vinod Khosla

-Map the items of the problem

-Life-skills needed to deal with the community
+Map the items of the problem Life-skills needed to deal with the community

 Managing yourself

-Leadership skills
+Applying Leadership skills when needed

 Problem Solving process

 System View

 Public presentation of the results

 Provide measurements and feedback during the process

-Focus on reducing errors alone the process ...
-Quality process
+Focus on reducing errors alone the process Quality process

-6.1 Examine each Phase.
+6.0 The Process we follow is below: Examine each Phase.

 Break each phase into its components and analyze them for their skills.
-Example of the process